indeedeng/starfish/README.md

 ### First, clone the repo to your computer, then navigate to the starfish folder and run `npm ci`.

-- This project runs on **node 12 or higher**, node 18 is preferred.
+- This project only runs on **node version 16 or higher**, node 18 is preferred.
 - `node -v`, will show you which version of node you're using on your machine.
 - If your version is below 12, either update to a compatible version of node, or [install and use nvm](https://github.com/nvm-sh/nvm#about) so that Starfish can use a compatible node version without affecting other applications on your system.